solidjs/solid-docs-legacy/en/tutorials/introduction_components/lesson.md

 import Nested from "./nested";
 ```

 Then we need to add the component to our JSX.
-Like before, we now havem multiple elements we want to return, so we wrap them in a Fragment:
+Like before, we now have multiple elements we want to return, so we wrap them in a Fragment:

 ```jsx
 function App() {